 Dealing with your skin type: Oily Prone Skins

 It’s not always easy to live with an oily prone skin.
 You constantly find yourself digging for powder to conceal, what you feel is an unattractive sheen.
-Most men aren’t even confident enough to dab some oil control on, leaving them with an unconcealable problem.
+Most men aren’t even confident enough to dab some oil control on, leaving them with a visible problem.
 But it’s not just the sheen that comes with the oily skin.
 Often, your oily skin leads to clogged and enlarged pores, break outs and even cystic acne.

 Why your skin is Oily

 It is important to note that all skins should be a little oily.
-It is your body’s way of moisturising your skin and protecting it’s the integrity.
+It is your body’s way of moisturising your skin and protecting it’s integrity.
 However, problems start to arise when your oil producing glands overproduce.
 There are many contributing reasons to why your skin can become oilier over the years.
 The most predominant one is genes.
 If your mum or dad or even grandparents had oily skin types, the chances of you developing one is significant.
 There are also other factors that come into play, like:

 An increase in hormones can increase your sebum activity in the skin.
 This applies to women and men going through puberty, menopause or even when taking extra testosterone for muscle building.
 Your body needs a balance and a disruption in this balance can cause irregularities.